By: Diana Guarnizo*

 An efficient State that is committed to protecting and ensuring the right to food and health of its citizens should intervene to correct these problems that the market cannot solve.
 States can and must do more to ensure the availability, economic accessibility, and acceptability of food in all areas and for all populations (urban and rural, schools, public spaces, etc.), as well as teaching their citizens how to make good eating decisions.

 Hunger and obesity are avoidable in today’s world.
 They are the result of political decisions that States have made regarding the production, commercialization, and distribution of food.
 State inaction only favors the strongest competitors (i.e. the food industry), whose main interest is not health and nutrition, but rather, economic benefits.
 In such an environment, it should not be surprising that the weakest competitors (farmers lacking means of production to compete in a global agricultural industry, children in urban areas, and poor people) must assume the double burden of malnourishment or overweight.

-*Diana Guarnizo is a researcher at the Center for the Study of Law, Justice, and Society (Dejusticia).
+*Diana Guarnizo is a researcher at the Center for Law, Justice and Society (Dejusticia).